Haldrion/rcos-status-updates/fall_2018/week_06.md

 > Improve security and implement feedback over BLE

-> Test it on a actual door?
+> Test it on an actual door?

 > Work on Android App?